Table of Contents

 Ancho Chili Pepper Recipes You Must Try

 If you've ever tasted mole sauce, you've probably had ancho chilies in action.
-But there’s so much more you can do with this flavorful pepper.
-Here are some top ancho chili pepper recipes that will elevate your cooking game:
+But there's so much more you can do with this flavorful pepper.
+Here are five detailed ancho chili pepper recipes with full ingredient lists and step-by-step instructions:

 1. Classic Mole Sauce